Tasikmalaya

-Tasikmalaya is a landlocked city in West Java, Indonesia.
+Tasikmalaya (also known as Tasik) is a landlocked city in West Java, Indonesia.
 The city is sometimes dubbed kota santri (city of religious learners) or "the City of a Thousand Pesantrens" for its abundance of Islamic boarding schools.
 Located around 120 km southeast from the provincial capital of Bandung, Tasikmalaya is passed by Indonesian National Route 3.

 The city is located in the mountainous Priangan region of Java at an elevation of 351 metres (1,151 feet).

-The population of the city (excluding the Tasikmalaya Regency, which surrounds the city to the west, south and east) was 634,948 according to the 2010 census, and increased to 716,155 at the 2020 census; the official estimate as at mid 2021 was 723,921.
-Its built-up (or metro) area (made of Tasikmalaya City and 14 neighbouring districts spread over Tasikmalaya and Ciamis Regencies) was home to 1,339,891 inhabitants as at the 2010 census.
+The population of the city (excluding the Tasikmalaya Regency, which surrounds the city to the west, south and east) was 634,948 according to the 2010 census, and increased to 716,155 at the 2020 census; the official estimate as at mid 2024 was 770,839 (comprising 391,746 males and 379,093 females).
+Its built-up (or metro) area (made of Tasikmalaya City and 14 neighbouring districts spread over Tasikmalaya and Ciamis Regencies) was home to 1,214,000 inhabitants as at mid 2023.

 Demographics

-The population of the city Tasikmalaya according to the intermediate censuses in the years 2005 and 2015, and the full censuses in 2010 and 2020, are listed below:
+The population of the city of Tasikmalaya according to the intermediate censuses in the years 2005 and 2015, and the full censuses in 2010 and 2020, are listed below, together with the most recent official estimate for mid 2024:

 Administrative districts

-Tasikmalaya city is divided into ten districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
-The table also includes the number of administrative villages (desa and keluraham) in each district, and its post code.
+Tasikmalaya city is divided into ten districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages (all classed as urban kelurahan) in each district, and its post code.